 To measure this, one would use principles from Fourier analysis to find what similar frequency components are dominant in an instrument’s sound or musical piece.
 Then compare these frequency components between one instrument and another.
 This can be done with software to make this process faster.

 The piano would have a smoother sound, while the guitar would have a more jagged or rough-sounding timbre.
-These are just examples of course—there are certainly many other instruments that follow these principles as well!
+However, it’s important to note that timbre is a complex and subjective quality, and mathematical analysis alone may not fully capture it.

 3. Musical Scales Are Mathematical!